 4 John the Baptist appeared in the wilderness preaching a baptism of repentance for the forgiveness of sins.

-5 And all the country of Judea was going out to him, and all the people of Jerusalem; and they were being baptized by him in the Jordan River, confessing their sins.
+5 And all the region of Judea was going out to him, and all the people of Jerusalem; and they were being baptized by him in the Jordan River, confessing their sins.

-6 John was clothed with camel’s hair and wore a leather belt around his waist, and his diet was locusts and wild honey.
+6 John was clothed with camel’s hair and wore a leather belt around his waist, and was eating locusts and wild honey.

-7 And he was preaching, and saying, “After me One is coming who is mightier than I, and I am not fit to stoop down and untie the thong of His sandals.
+7 And he was preaching, saying, “After me One is coming who is mightier than I, and I am not fit to stoop down and untie the strap of His sandals.

 8 “I baptized you with water; but He will baptize you with the Holy Spirit.”